kaleem-peeroo/AutoPerf/README.md

     3. If ESS does exist:
         1. Find last successful test.
         2. Set PCG next test to be the next combination.
+        3. Match tests that have run with test folders that exist.
+            - Make sure that successful tests that have run, have existing data.
     4. If ESS does NOT exist:
         1. Make one.
         2. Set PCG next test to be first combination.